 34. Article 15 was intended to facilitate the friendly settlement procedure and mandates the Committee of Ministers to supervise their execution.
 It can be noted that the Court, also in response to recommendations made at the Interlaken and Izmir Conferences, has further developed its practice with regard to friendly settlements (as well as unilateral declarations), with the result that the number of applications disposed of in this way has increased substantially.
-2010 saw a 94% rise in these decisions and 2011 a further 25% [to be updated by the CDDH].
+2010 saw a 94% rise in these decisions and 2011 a further 25%.
+The first ten months of 2012 have already produced the same results as the whole of 2011.